ComicScrip/reactive-records/DONT_README_YET.md

 Why not use a property called 'attrbitutes' to store data ?

-Well, it's just not convinient, just imaging you want to access data on a three-level-deep association :
+Well, it's just not convinient, just imagine you want to access data on a three-level-deep association :

 ```album.attributes.band.attributes.members[0].attributes.name```